 Life in Helsinki—like in any other capital city in the Nordics—is not on the cheapest side.
-But as a student, you are entitled to many discounts and services that will make your life easier.
-This is by no means an exhaustive and complete list, but includes some of the most interesting benefits that can be enjoyed by you as a student of the University of Helsinki.
-The most convienient way to prove your student status and get the benfits is a Frank student ID.
+But as a student and member of the Student Union of the University of Helsinki (HYY), you are entitled to many discounts and services that will make your life easier.
+This is not an exhaustive and complete list, but it includes some of the most interesting benefits that can be enjoyed by students at the University of Helsinki.
+The most convenient way to prove your student status and get the benefits is a Frank student ID.

 Benefits for students